Updated September 2018

 - Do not contact league directly, unless specifically directed to by the league.
-You can contact the Manager Coordinator at firstname.lastname@example.org to ask your questions and they can contact the league on your behalf or direct you of the correct procedure.
+You can contact the Lead Manager at firstname.lastname@example.org to ask your questions and they can contact the league on your behalf or direct you of the correct procedure.

 - Only players/team staff listed on your TRR can be added to league site.

 - Gamesheets will be printed from the league system (no handwriting on gamesheets, unless specifically told you are allowed to).
 Try not to leave printing your gamesheets to the last minute.

 - Game reports to be completed after game with a certain timeframe to complete.